-- Be aware of water sources prone to flooding. - Listen to news radio and television newscasts for the latest information. - Do not walk through moving water over 6 inches. - Do not drive in floodwaters over 6 inches. - A foot of water can float vehicles and two feet of water can carry most vehicles. - Avoid and report down power lines. - Take caution of drinking the community water supply.
+- Be aware of water sources prone to flooding. - Listen to news radio and television newscasts for the latest information. - Do not walk through moving water over 6 inches. - Do not drive in floodwaters over 6 inches. - A foot of water can float vehicles and two feet of water can carry most vehicles. - Avoid and report downed power lines. - Take caution of drinking the community water supply during flood events.